yandex-cloud/docs/en/wiki/feedback.md

 {% if audience == "external" %}

-If you didn't find the answer to your question in the documentation, contact [technical support]({{ link-support}}).
+If you did not find an answer to your question in the documentation, please contact [technical support]({{ link-support }}).

 {% else %}

-If you didn't find the answer to your question in the documentation, contact support via this [form](https://forms.yandex-team.ru/surveys/21393/).
+If you didn't find an answer to your question in the documentation, please contact the support team using the [form](https://forms.yandex-team.ru/surveys/21393/).

 {% endif %}